-53. Eligibility requirements for student pilot licence
+55. Eligibility requirements for student pilot licence

-- (1) A person shall not receive and log flight instructions unless he or she has a valid Student Pilot Licence (SPL). - (2) An applicant shall be eligible for issue of SPL who- - (a) is at least sixteen years of age; - (b) has the ability to read, speak, write, and understand the English language; and
+(1) A person shall not receive and log flight instructions unless he or she has a valid Student Pilot Licence (SPL).

+(2) An applicant shall be eligible for issue of SPL who-

+- (a) is at least sixteen years of age; - (b) has the ability to read, speak, write, and understand the English language; and - (c) possess a valid Class 2 Medical Certificate issued under these Regulations.

-- (c) possess a valid Class 2 Medical Certificate issued under these Regulations. - (3) The Authority shall ensure that the privileges granted under an SPL would not permit student pilots to constitute a hazard to air navigation. - (4) A student pilot shall not fly solo unless under the supervision of, or with the authority of an authorised flight instructor. - (5) A student pilot shall not fly solo in an aircraft on an international flight unless by special or general arrangement between the Authority and the Contracting State concerned. - (6) A student pilot shall not fly solo unless he or she holds a current class 2 medical assessment.
+(3) The student pilot shall comply with the requirements of Regulation 54 to ensure he or she does not constitute a hazard to air navigation

+(4) A student pilot shall not fly solo unless under the supervision of, or with the authority of an authorised flight instructor.

+(5) A student pilot shall not fly solo in an aircraft on an international flight unless by special or general arrangement between the Contracting States concerned

+(6) A student pilot shall not fly solo unless that student holds a current class 2 medical assessment.

-54. Solo flight requirements
+56. Solo flight requirements

-- (1) A holder of a Student Pilot Licence (SPL) shall not operate an aircraft in first solo flight unless he or she has met the requirements of this regulation. - (2) A student pilot shall pass an aeronautical knowledge test on the following subjects- - (a) applicable sections of these Regulations and the Civil Aviation (Operation of Aircraft) (Commercial Air Transport) Regulations, 2020, the Civil Aviation (Operation of Aircraft) (General Aviation Aeroplanes) Regulations, 2020 and the Civil Aviation (Operation of Aircraft) (Helicopters) Regulations, 2020; - (b) airspace structure and procedures for the airport where the student will perform solo flight; and - (c) flight characteristics and operational limitations for the make and model of aircraft to be flown.
+(1) A holder of a Student Pilot Licence (SPL) shall not operate an aircraft in first solo flight unless he or she has met the requirements of this regulation.

+(2) A student pilot shall pass an aeronautical knowledge test on the following subjects-